Updated Mar 12, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics helps you target improvements in learning resources for Computer Science.
-It tracks topic volume and sentiment over time, compares your discipline to the sector, and highlights gaps by domicile, mode, age and disability so you can reduce barriers quickly.
-You can drill from institution to school or module cluster, see representative comments for themes like platform reliability, software access or feedback clarity, and export concise summaries for programme and service teams.
-The same view supports evidence for the NSS and the Teaching Excellence Framework (TEF), and demonstrates progress through like‑for‑like comparisons across CAH subject groups.
+It tracks topic volume and sentiment over time, compares your discipline to the sector, and highlights gaps by domicile, mode, age, and disability so you can reduce barriers quickly.
+You can drill from institution to school or module cluster, see representative comments for themes like platform reliability, software access, or feedback clarity, and export concise summaries for programme and service teams.
+The same view supports evidence for the NSS and the Teaching Excellence Framework (TEF), and demonstrates progress through like-for-like comparisons across CAH subject groups.

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.